Advanced Ideas in Estate Planning for Doctors

 Exclusion Planning

-First, let’s remember that predator protection (lawsuits) differs from creditor protection (bankruptcy).
+Predator protection (lawsuits) differs from creditor protection (bankruptcy).

 That said, some assets are protected from bankruptcy (creditors).
-This is State dependent, so know what your State-specific statutes say.
+This is State-dependent, so know what your State-specific statutes say.
 This is the first stop in property protection.
 Which assets do you own that are automatically protected by State Law?

 Homestead-